Actions Configuration for Collections

 ---|---|---|

-declareConstantStep | Injects a literal into the template context. with: value: SpEL‑templated string. | steps.<id>.value |
+declareConstantStep | Injects a literal into the template context.with: value: SpEL‑templated string. | steps.<id>.value |

-failOnConditionStep | Aborts the whole job when a boolean SpEL expression evaluates to true . with: condition: SpEL returning boolean message: Error text | – (throws) |
+failOnConditionStep | Aborts the whole job when a boolean SpEL expression evaluates to true .with: condition: SpEL returning booleanmessage: Error text | – (throws) |

-sparqlSelectQueryStep | Runs a SELECT over the in‑memory itemModel and expects exactly one binding. with.query: SPARQL (templated). | steps.<id>.result |
+sparqlSelectQueryStep | Runs a SELECT over the in‑memory itemModel and expects exactly one binding.with: query: SPARQL SELECT (templated) | steps.<id>.result |

-modelToStringStep | Serialises itemModel to text/turtle or application/rdf+xml . with.format: MIME type | steps.<id>.modelString |
+modelToStringStep | Serialises itemModel to RDF format.with: format: MIME type (text/turtle or application/rdf+xml ) | steps.<id>.modelString |

-jsonPathStep | Extracts a value from arbitrary JSON using a JSON Pointer. with: json , jsonPointer , [defaultValue] | steps.<id>.result |
+jsonPathStep | Extracts a value from JSON using JSON Pointer.with: json: JSON string or objectjsonPointer: JSON Pointer pathdefaultValue: Optional default | steps.<id>.result |

 modelUpdateQueryStep | ⚙️ Hook‑time helper.
-Executes an UPDATE on itemModel , then overwrites the graph in the store.
-Use this within beforeSave / afterSave etc. | – |
+Executes an UPDATE on itemModel , then overwrites the graph in the store.with: query: SPARQL UPDATE | – |

 itemUpdateQueryStep | 🏷 Workflow‑time helper.
-Performs an UPDATE on itemModel , then calls ItemService.updateJsonLd(...) which re‑enters the full create‑update pipeline (including triggering its own actions!).
-Ideal for publish/retract flows. | – |
+Performs an UPDATE on itemModel , then calls ItemService.updateJsonLd(...) which re‑enters the full create‑update pipeline.with: query: SPARQL UPDATE | – |

 Model vs. Item update